hoffmanap/housingstrategy/README.md

 **This model estimates potential capacity, not predicted outcomes.** Development depends on factors not captured here, including land prices, construction costs, financing availability, infrastructure capacity, owner intent, and permitting timelines.

+**The model does not check current base zoning.** Each policy intervention is assumed to supply its own entitlement — the tool models capacity *under the reform*, not capacity under today's zoning code.
+Eligibility is based on parcel physical characteristics (coverage ratio, vacancy, existing units), not on what current zoning permits.

 **Parcel data quality affects results.** Missing lot square footage values default to 6,000 sq ft.
-Missing building square footage is treated as zero.
+Missing building square footage is treated as zero — which tends to count undocumented parcels as underutilized/eligible rather than excluding them, so totals in data-sparse areas should be treated with extra caution.
 Zoning tag matching uses string pattern detection and may not capture every parcel correctly.

-**Interventions do not stack additively.** When multiple housing policies are active, the model takes the single highest-yielding intervention per parcel for units and for jobs separately.
-This is a conservative assumption — in practice, a parcel might be developed in a way that combines elements of multiple policies.
+**Interventions do not stack additively.** When multiple housing policies are active, the model's headline number takes the single highest-yielding intervention per parcel for units and for jobs separately.
+This is a deliberately conservative assumption.
+The interface now reports an "up to" upper bound alongside the headline figure, reflecting what the same parcels would yield if every eligible policy stacked instead — treat the true answer as falling between the two, not as either bound alone.

+**Per-unit and per-job area assumptions are fixed planning benchmarks**, not parcel-specific estimates: 1,000 sq ft per job, 850 sq ft per multifamily unit, 50% ground-floor coverage.
+These are reasonable citywide averages but will over- or under-state yield on any individual parcel that differs from them.

 **The absorption rate is the most consequential single assumption.** At lower absorption rates, even aggressive policy combinations produce modest totals.
-Calibrating this rate to El Paso's historical development pace is recommended for scenario analysis intended to inform policy.
+Calibrating this rate to El Paso's historical development pace — e.g. against actual permitting activity — is recommended for scenario analysis intended to inform policy, rather than treating the default as authoritative.

 **Covenant data coverage may be incomplete.** The deed restriction overlay reflects recorded covenants in the dataset but does not capture all private deed restrictions, HOA rules, or informal agreements that might limit redevelopment.

+**No equity or displacement dimension is modeled.** The tool reports capacity by council district but does not flag concentration of yield in historically under-invested or majority-renter areas.
+Cross-referencing output with ACS/HMDA demographic data is recommended before using results to argue for or against a specific policy's distributional effects.

+---

+## License

+This repository is licensed under the MIT License (see `LICENSE`).
+The underlying parcel, assessor, and covenant data are sourced from public records and are not covered by the code license — see their original sources for terms of use.